 2. Nuts, seeds and flax

 Walnuts, almonds, pecans and other nuts and seeds are packed with omega-3s.
 You can add nuts and seeds into your plan after two weeks on Induction or when you move to Phase 2.
-You can also add flax seed to muffins—the Muffin in a Minute recipe has a ¼ cup of flax seed and is perfect for any Phase.
+You can also add flax seed to muffins—the Almond Muffin in a Minute recipe has a ¼ cup of Almond Meal Flour and is perfect starting in Phase 2.

 3. Olive oil

 It's a great source of omega-3s and antioxidants.
 Look for extra virgin olive oil that is “cold pressed" or “expeller pressed."
 A serving is 1 tablespoon, and your skin needs at least 2 tablespoons of oil a day to keep it supple and moisturized.
 You can cook with olive oil or use it to make salad dressing, or just drizzle it over your salad.

 Berries and many other fruits are full of free-radical-fighting antioxidants.
 Starting in Phase 2, you can add fresh blueberries, raspberries, strawberries and cantaloupe or honeydew melon, and you can add even more fruits in Phases 3 and 4.

 You can never have too many vegetables and all the healthy antioxidants they provide.
 Even in Induction, you should be eating between 12 and 15 grams of net carbs of a variety of vegetables every day.
 Pile on the leafy greens, plus squash and pumpkin.
 Once you hit Phases 3 and 4, you can have sweet potatoes, which are a good source of vitamin A.

 6. Green tea